myemural/kubecpp/README.md

 Additionally, GitHub Actions integration will be added very soon.
 Also the first phase of the project lacks:
 - A proper error handling mechanism
-- JSON to model conversion
-- YAML to model conversion
+- JSON/YAML from/to model conversion
-- Model to YAML conversion
-- A proper versionun and release scheme
+- A proper versioning and release scheme
 - Unit testing integration

 ## Contributing